HeapsIO/heaps.io/assets/content/documentation/H3d/Lights.md

 ```
 # Specular Lighting

 Both directional and point lights support specular lighting.
-You can enabled specular lighting on your lights as follows:
+You can enable specular lighting on your lights with the following:

 ```
 myDirectionalOrPointLight.enableSpecular = true;